What’s so bad about the pink ribbon?

-2. The pink ribbon is sometimes used in an under-handed way to make people feel good about shopping and where they are shopping at.
+2. The pink ribbon is sometimes used in an under-handed way to make people feel good about shopping and where they are shopping.
 The pink ribbons are used to increase profits as well as a corporation’s image.
 Talk about bang for your buck – I mean ribbon.

 3. Pink ribbons are often misleading.
 People buy items with the pink ribbon on them because they think their money will go to a good cause.
 This may or may not be true.
 Sometimes there is a cap on how much will be donated regardless of how much money comes in.
 Plus, sometimes not one dollar or even one penny will go to breast cancer anything.

 4. The product with the pink ribbon is sometimes questionable.
 Some of the products are even linked to the possibility of contributing to the risk of breast cancer.
 You can find a list of some controversial items here.

 5. Many people are insulted by the pink ribbon because it seems to “dress up” breast cancer.
 It’s a cute and tidy way to package a deadly disease.
-A pink ribbon seems to make breast cancer feminine, pretty and perhaps even an almost “acceptable” kind of cancer.
-I mean how many times have you heard, well at least breast cancer is the good cancer?
+A pink ribbon attempts to make breast cancer feminine, pretty and perhaps even an almost “acceptable” kind of cancer.
+I mean, how many times have you heard, well at least breast cancer is the good cancer?

-6. The pink ribbons only represent the females with breast cancer.
-But men can get breast cancer too; sadly, this leaves them as outcasts – adding to the possible humiliation of having a “woman’s disease” in the first place.
+6. Pink ribbons represent females with breast cancer.
+But men can and do get breast cancer too; sadly, this leaves them as outcasts – adding to the possible humiliation of having a woman’s disease in the first place.

 7. The pink ribbon is used to represent hope, faith and courage.
 The underlying message for some might be construed to be, just remain hopeful.
 You’ll be fine.
 This leaves little room for other genuine feelings like fear, anger and uncertainty.